OBS-DevOps24/whoknows-legacy/docs/mandatory-2/2_How_Are_You_Devops.md

 - There is no automatic rollback setup in our system

 ## Future Improvements
-- Implement logging in the backend, for easier debugging etc.
+- Implement logging in the backend, for easier debugging etc
 - More in depth metrics for our monitoring stack
 - Implement automatic scaling
 - Implement automatic rollback with f.x Helm